Wered6/UE5-StyleGuide/README.md

 #### 3.3.1.4 Event Handlers and Dispatchers Should Start With `On`

 Any function that handles an event or dispatches an event should start with `On` and continue to follow [the verb rule](#bp-funcs-verb-rule).
-The verb may move to the end however if past-tense reads better.
+The verb may move to the end, however, if past-tense reads better.

 [Collocations](http://dictionary.cambridge.org/us/grammar/british-grammar/about-words-clauses-and-sentences/collocation) of the word `On` are exempt from following the verb rule.